- 1 Google Chrome Tips and Tricks for 2019

 - Custom Keyboard Shortcuts for Extensions

-- Make Your Own Google Chrome Theme In Two Steps
+- How to Create Your Own Custom Google Chrome Theme

 - When you are on the chrome://downloads page, press <Alt>+C to clear all your downloads history.